Family Programs at Messiah

 Church School & Family Service

-From September to June, our Church School for kids ages 4-11 meets weekly, gathering as a group on Sundays at in Donegan Hall for a welcome prayer and then breaking out into smaller groups for projects, crafts, discussion, and learning with our teachers in our classrooms upstairs; students are then escorted by teachers to church before the start of communion.
+From September to June, our Church School for kids ages 4-11 meets weekly, gathering as a group on Sundays in Donegan Hall for a welcome prayer and then breaking out into smaller groups for projects, crafts, discussion, and learning with our teachers in our classrooms upstairs; students are then escorted by teachers to church before the start of communion.

 On the first Sunday of each month, our church school members attend Family Service with the congregation.
 Our young members participate individually as readers and as a group in informal conversation with Father Richard during the homily.
 A youth version of the congregational bulletin is offered for each Family Service, relaying that day’s readings, hymns, and prayers in inclusive kid-friendly language while asking questions, prompting family discussion, and allowing space for real-time drawn and written responses to the service as it unfolds.
 We make sure to provide kids with markers too, to help facilitate their creative responses.